 For the Company's gypsum based products all recovered waste materials are sourced from recovery operations within the UK, while other gypsum is sourced from the UK and EU Countries.
 All other raw materials are sourced from suppliers in the UK and/or European region.
 Polystyrene for our foam laminated products is purchased from global petrochemical businesses.

 We aim to establish a relationship of trust and integrity with our suppliers, building on mutually beneficial factors.
 Our supplier selection process involves due diligence of the suppliers respect for the law, compliance with health, safety and environmental standards.
-We are also accredited to BES 6001 Responsible Sourcing of Construction Product.
+We are also certified to BES 6001 Responsible Sourcing of Construction Product.

 Slavery and human trafficking